Tracing the bottom electroweak dipole operators at future lepton colliders: Measurements and Analyses

 We compute all observables at the tree level in terms of the four effective parameters $\left\{ \delta g_{Lb} ,\, \delta g_{Rb} ,\, \kappa_{bA} ,\, \kappa_{bZ} \right\}$ described in the previous section.
 To be consistent with the SM predictions in \autoref{table:zpoledata} which include loop corrections, the SMEFT predictions are multiplied by the ratio between SM full prediction and SM tree-level prediction, when necessary.
-Note this procedure is most relevant for the analysis with current measurements in \autoref{sec:afb}.
 Two scenarios are considered: In the first one, the observables are expanded in terms of the effective parameters and only the linear contributions are kept.
 In the second one, the full expression is used without any expansion.\footnote{This case does not necessarily corresponds to a quadratic relation since $R_b$, $\Afb{b}$ and $A_b$ are ratios in which the effective parameters contribute to both the numerator and the denominator.
 Nevertheless, the numerical difference is small beyond the square terms.}

 For simplicity, we assume the measurements are uncorrelated, in which case the total chi-square is constructed as \beq \chi^2 = \sum_i \frac{\left( O_{i,\text{exp}}-O_{i,\text{th}}\right)^2}{\left( \delta O_{i} \right)^2} \,, \eeq where $O_{i,\text{th}}$, $O_{i,\text{exp}}$, $\delta O_{i}$ are the theory prediction, the measured central value and the one-sigma uncertainty for the observable $O_i$, respectively.
 In the case where the observables depend linearly on the effective parameters (denoted as $c_i$ below), one could write \beq \Delta\chi^2 \equiv \chi^2 - \chi^2_{\rm min}=\sum_{i j}\left(c_i-c_{0,i}\right)\left[\sigma^{-2}\right]_{i j}\left(c_j-c_{0,j}\right) \,, \eeq where $c_{0,i}$ are the best fitted values and $\sigma^{-2} = \left( \boldsymbol{\delta}\boldsymbol{c}^T \, \boldsymbol{\rho} \, \boldsymbol{\delta} \boldsymbol{c}\right)^{-1}$ is the inverse covariance matrix.
 The one-sigma precision $\delta c_i$ and the correlation matrix $\rho_{ij}$ can be obtained from $\sigma^{-2}$.
 Note that, since we assume all central values are SM-like for future measurements, $\chi^2_{\rm min}$ and the central values $c_{0,i}$ are zero by construction.